capstone-job-market-analysis/job-market-analysis/README.md

 - Anyone interested in taking a look at the Texas job market during the COVID-19 pandemic

 #### Project Context
-- The Cluster dataset was obtained from: [link](https://texaslmi.com/)
+- The Cluster dataset was obtained from: [Texas Labor Market](https://texaslmi.com/)

-- The Explore dataset was obtained from: [link](https://ledextract.ces.census.gov/static/data.html)
+- The Explore dataset was obtained from: [US Census](https://ledextract.ces.census.gov/static/data.html)

 #### Data Dictionaries